temporalio/documentation/docs/typescript/search-attributes.md

 ## Tagging Search Attributes at workflow creation

-You can provide key-value pairs as searchAttributes in [StartWorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions#searchattributes).
+You can provide key-value pairs as Search Attributes in [StartWorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions#searchattributes).
 In TypeScript, SearchAttributes are represented as `Record<string, string | number | boolean>`.

 - The value provided in the map must match what is registered in the dynamic config.